forkcms/documentation/module guide/templates.md

 To make our different pages visible on our website we need to write a template file for every action.
 As said before, a template file is a html-file containing placeholders for the data that we will parse into that template-file.

-Let's first have look at the detail-page, in the default Fork CMS-theme, in the browser:
+Let's first have a look at the detail-page, in the default Fork CMS-theme, in the browser:

 ![Detail](assets/detail.png)